backdrop-contrib/rate/README.txt

 2.1.
 Widget configuration
 3. Widget types
 4. Theming
+5. Voting results
-5. Using rate in blocks or panels
+6. Using rate in blocks or panels

 1. Installation
 --------------------------------------------------------------------------------